scenerystack/community/docs/CONTRIBUTING.md

 # Contribution Guide

 We're excited to have you here!
-Your interest in contributing to SceneryStack is appreciated, and this guide is here to assist you every step of the way.
-If you're curious about the differences between SceneryStack and PhET Interactive Simulations, we've covered that too!
+Your interest in contributing to SceneryStack is very welcome and quite appreciated.
+Please read the following carefully, according to how you'd like to contribute to the community.
+Make sure your participation aligns with the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## How Can I Contribute?

-### 0. Contributing to Open Source
+### 0. Contributing to Open-Source Projects

 Never participated in an open-source project?
 Just ask in any of [our community platforms](join.md)!